iltenahmet/iltenahmet.github.io/content/portfolio/dive-deeper.md

 Created a browser based mobile card game with Python and the Flask framework.
 You can access the game [here](https://divedeeper.online/).

-My responsibilities included:
-- Implementing user authentication using Flask-login and MongoDB.

 <!-- more -->

+My contributions to this project were:
+- Implemented a system for accounts, session management, and user authentication using Python, Flask, and MongoDB.
-- Implementing the front end for the sign up and login pages, handled redirection to the main page after login.
+- Develop the front-end for sign-up and login pages, incorporating a seamless redirection to the main game interface.
-- Using agile methodology to organize as a team, keeping track of the progress for each sprint through  Github's task boards.
+- Organized the team development cycles using Agile methodology, using GitHub task boards to track sprint progress.